AbsaOSS/living-doc-generator/README.md

 Set the configuration environment variables in the shell script following the structure below.
 The generator supports mining in multiple regimes, so you can use just the environment variables you need.
 Also make sure that the INPUT_GITHUB_TOKEN is configured in your environment variables.
-INPUT_OUTPUT_PATH can not be an empty string.
-It can not aim to the root and other project directories as well.
 ```
 # Essential environment variables for GitHub Action functionality
 export INPUT_GITHUB_TOKEN=$(printenv GITHUB_TOKEN)
 export INPUT_LIV_DOC_REGIME=true
 export INPUT_VERBOSE_LOGGING=true
-export INPUT_OUTPUT_PATH="/output/directory/path"

 # Environment variables for LivDoc regime functionality
 export INPUT_LIV_DOC_REPOSITORIES='[